Skip to main content

 Populate database

-Adding data to Weaviate for generative search is similar to adding data for other purposes.
+Adding data to Weaviate for RAG is similar to adding data for other purposes.
 However, there are some important considerations to keep in mind, such as chunking and data structure.

 You can read further discussions in the Best practices & tips section.
 Here, we will use a chunk length of 150 words and a 25-word overlap.
 We will also include the title of the book, the chapter it is from, and the chunk number.
 This will allow us to search through the chunks, as well as filter it.